cristminix/LLFetcher/README.md

-# ™ LLFetcher
+# **LLFetcher**
-Linked Learning Fetcher
+**LLFetcher** is stand for *Linked Learning Fetcher* which is just a simple chrome extension purposed to enable you easily download course content resources including course video with multiple size format, video caption or transcript, exercise file from E-Learning website specially Linked In Learning.

-- Open google chrome
+# **How to install this extension to your Chrome browser**
-- Go to settings -->  extensions
+To install this chrome extension manually we recommend you download zip file in from the release page, since this page created.

-- In the extensions tab click Enable developer mode
+# **Downloading and installing this extension**
-- Then click in the Load Unpacked
+1. Grab in this release file [LLFetcher-1.0.0.zip](https://github.com/cristminix/LLFetcher/releases/download/v1.0.0/LLFetcher-1.0.0.zip) then download to whatever directory you wants.
-- Next locate to project directory and Choose chrome_extension folder
+2. Extract / Unzip this file

-# ∑ Logic
+3. Open google chrome

-# © content script
+4. Go to settings -->  extensions
-- Retrieve data from current emberjs app
+5. In the extensions tab click Enable developer mode
-- Save data to datacodes element
+6. Then click in the Load Unpacked

-# ∞ extension script
+7. Next locate to project directory and Choose chrome_extension folder

-- Retrieve data from datacodes content script
+# **Using this chrome extension**
-- Extract data to relational model
+To be able to successfully using this stuff you might prepare for high and stable internet connection speed, and the rest you have to land to valid Linked In Learning course page and you must logedin or if you were not , this extension will went inactive or gone wrong.

-- Save to local storage
+# **Preparation for using this extension**
-- init app
+1. Navigate your browser to `https://linkedin.com/learning/`

-# ¶ App State
+2. Login using individual or organization account
-- 0 : no datacodes exists on db
+3. Search and Go to valid course page identified by url like `https://linkedin.com/learning/<YOUR_COURSE_NAME>`
-- 1 : datacodes exists but not fetched
+4. Click on the extension button on the top right of your browser then pin it
-- 2 : datacodes exists and fetched but incomplete
+5. Once you had clicked button popup would shown
-- 3 : datacodes exists and fetched and complete
+6. Try to explore thats button from left to right
-- 4 : datacodes exists and download started
+7. Remember to set config before clicking button that contains download or direct link

-- 5 : datacodes exists and download started but uncomplete
+`Note:` Since this extension is still in development, if you are in the download stage please dont close the extension popup or the download process will be interupted.

-- 6 : datacodes exists and download complete
+`Disclaimer:` This purpose of this project is just for educational process as part of the journey of the creator in the programming world, please use at your own responsibiity.